apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

       an IOBuffer before any continuation is called back to read from the buffer.
       See the :c:func:`TSIOBufferWaterMarkGet` and :c:func:`TSIOBufferWaterMarkSet`
       functions for further detail.

+.. type:: TSHttpConnectType

+   Enumeration that specifies the type of data within a :c:type:`TSHttpConnectOptions` structure.

 .. type:: TSHttpParser